How CARE Works

 • The university may receive written or verbal reports by any person who is concerned about a UM-Flint student.
 These reporters may be members of the CARE Team, students concerned about themselves, parents, faculty and staff, the local community, or other students.

-• Upon submission of an online report, the reporter will receive a confirmation message which indicates the CARE Team received the concern.
+• Upon submission of an online report, the reporter will receive a confirmation message that indicates the CARE Team received the concern.

 • CARE Team Chair and/or designee will review all reports upon submission.

-• If no immediate response is warranted, Chair will forward the report to CARE Team to be reviewed at the next CARE Team meeting.
+• If no immediate response is warranted, the Chair will forward the report to the CARE Team to be reviewed at the next CARE Team meeting.

 • After reviewing all available information and making an assessment, the CARE Team will develop a plan to provide support and resources to address the reported area of concern and/or to minimize the risk.